 Date of Authorship for this Version

 McDougal, Myres S. and Leighton, Gertrude C. K., "The Rights of Man in the World Community: Constitutional Illusions Versus Rational Action" (1949).
 Faculty Scholarship Series.
-Paper 2482.
+2482.